MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 **Modularity** is the fraction of edges within a group minus the fraction of edges that are expected from a random network with the same nodes and the same degrees, but not the same connections between nodes.
 In other words, it's the difference between what the network is and what a similarly constructed random network is expected to be.

-If the modularity is ...
+If the modularity is as follows:

-* **positive** &ndash; a group has more connections within it than expected.
+* **positive** - The group has more connections within it than expected.

-* **zero or close to zero** &ndash; the connections are about the same as a random network.
+* **zero or close to zero** - The connections are about the same as a random network.

-* **negative** &ndash; the group has fewer and less strong connections than would be expected from pure chance.
+* **negative** - The group has fewer and less strong connections than would be expected from pure chance.
 This metric interprets the density measure as to whether the amount of connections between groups and within groups is high or low.
 It also gives insight into the overall graph and its connectivity.

 **Density Ratio** compares the density values of a group to the expected density of a group's size within the context of the tenant.
 The density ratios for two groups who are collaborating with each other are compared to the median density of cross-group densities.